Salad Ideas Your Picky Eater Will Love

 If you're concerned that your child's diet is missing key nutrients, consider speaking with your pediatrician or visiting a nutritionist to discuss their dietary needs.

-Picky eaters can also sometimes benefit from nutrient-dense solutions such as Else, a unique nutritional beverage with protein sourced from almonds, and buckwheat.
+Picky eaters can also sometimes benefit from nutrient-dense solutions such as Else, a unique nutritional beverage with protein sourced from almonds, tapioca, and buckwheat.
 Free of dairy, soy, and gluten, Else is a plant-based, non-GMO alternative to traditional nutrition supplements for toddlers.
 It's also high in fiber, low in sugar, and packed with vitamins and minerals your child's diet may be lacking.

 While picky eating can sometimes feel like an insurmountable challenge, there are strategies and solutions to ensure your child is getting the nutrients they need while also developing a healthy relationship with food.
 We're here to help — whether salad is on the menu or not.

-The content and advice provided in this article is for informational purposes only and is not a substitute for medical diagnosis, treatment, advice for specific medical conditions.
+The content and advice provided in this article are for informational purposes only and are not a substitute for medical diagnosis, treatment, or advice for specific medical conditions.
 Always consult a pediatrician to understand the individual needs of your child.